Siecje/bookstore/README.md

 # Bookstore

-An app to help the LU Bookstore when LU's systems ineviatbly go down during the first two weeks.
+An app to help the LU Bookstore when LU's systems inevitably go down during the first two weeks.

 ### Running